wolfenrain/fluttium/docs/docs/actions/custom.md

 Fluttium will automatically install this action from [pub.dev](https://pub.dev) when testing.

-You can also add actions from GIT or from your local filesystem:
+You can also add actions from Git or from your local filesystem:

 ```yaml
 actions: